bootique/bootique/UPGRADE.md

   3. If you need to get an outcome of a background task execution, instead of `daemonTestRuntime.getOutcome()` you need to call `daemonTestFactory.getOutcome(runtime)` ("daemonTestFactory" is a `BQDaemonTestFactory` or subclasses like `JettyTestFactory`, that are the `@Rule`'s in your test).
+  4. Use factory API (the same approach as in the previous point) if you need to manually start/stop the daemon runtime:
+  `daemonTestFactory.start(runtime)`, `daemonTestFactory.stop(runtime)`.
-  4. If you need to capture STDOUT or STDERR of a specific BQRuntime run, use the new `TestIO` class that can capture this data.
+  5. If you need to capture STDOUT or STDERR of a specific BQRuntime run, use the new `TestIO` class that can capture this data.
 It additionally allows to suppress trace logging, making your test console much less verbose than before.
   E.g.: